thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 {% capture rpc_variants %}
 **There are 2 types of the RPC calls:**
 1. With reply, after sending request the gateway will wait for response and send it to ThingsBoard.
-2. Without reply, after sending request the gateway will not wait for response.
+2. With no reply, after sending request the gateway will not wait for response.

 Examples for both methods provided below.